lilt-python

 id int A unique File identifier. [optional]

-labels list[str] One or more labels.
+labels List[str] One or more labels.
 This will return the files which contain all of the given labels. [optional]

 Return type